Ettuveetil Pillamar: Modern views

 A major disagreement is registered regarding the aim of the Pillamar to extirpate the royal family.
-Even if they succeeded in killing the Royal family at Thiruvananthapuram, there were the other collateral branches at Nedumangad, Kottarakara and Kollam, places where the Pillamar had no following.
+Even if they succeeded in killing the Royal family at Thiruvananthapuram, there were the other collateral branches at Nedumangad and Kottarakara, places where the Pillamar had no following.
 It may be noted that all these branches participated in the meetings and management of the Temple and hence were active in Thiruvananthapuram also.
 In the document of 1730 regarding the execution of the Pillamar the name used for the conspirators is Ettuveetil Madampimar and not Pillamar.
 Besides, of the eight Pillais, only Kazhakoothathu Pillai and Kulathur Pillai are mentioned, the remainder being totally different individuals.
 The remaining six families are not mentioned at all, and it is improbable that the King who personally made investigations would let any of them go free.

 Further important revelations made by the documents of the Temple are with regard to Aditya Varma and Umayamma Rani.
 The Temple records which refer to minor events such as appointment of sweepers in the temple have not stated anything on the palace of Aditya Varma being burnt down.
 Also the story that Aditya Varma was poisoned to death is positively disproved, for the temple records clearly state that Aditya Varma died at Padmanabhapuram in the Darpakulangara Palace and was cremated at Thiruvattar.
 The King had died a natural death.
 Another significant fact that has come to light is that Umayamma Rani had no children at all and hence the story of the murder of her five children is disproved.
 The Royal family consisted only of Umayamma Rani, a Senior Rani and Ravi Varma, the son of the Senior Rani.
 In fact, Umayamma had two adopted sons from 1677 who were however not in the line of succession.